Hop til indhold

 1Here ‘sustainability risks’ is to be understood as environmental, social or governance events or circumstances that, if they materialise, would have a significant negative impact on the value of PFA’s investments.

-Reactive dialogue takes place on the basis of breaches that have already occurred or suspected breaches of the international norms, standards and principles on which PFA's Policy for Responsible Investments and Active Ownership is based.
+Reactive dialogue takes place on the basis of breaches or suspected breaches of the international norms, standards and principles on which PFA’s Policy for Responsible Investments and Active Ownership is based.
 The purpose of such reactive dialogue is to clarify the specific controversy and get the companies we invest in to implement policies, strategies and concrete processes so that similar incidents are avoided in the future.

 International investor partnerships on dialogues